syncfusion-content/javascript-docs/js/Chart/Working-with-Data.md

 ## Remote Data

-You can bind the remote data to chart using DataManager and you can use [query]((../api/ejchart#members:series-query)) property of series to filter the data from dataSource.
+You can bind the remote data to the chart by using the DataManager and you can use the [query]((../api/ejchart#members:series-query)) property of the series to filter the data from the dataSource.

 {% highlight js %}